jakobdalsgaard/jakobdalsgaard.github.io/prometheus-amok.md

 ### Unifi Prometheus Exporter

-To be fetched from here: [Unifi Scraper](http://github.com/mdlayher/unifi) &emdash; now author recommends a docker; I'm more a fan of running my stuff on a real machine.
+To be fetched from here: [Unifi Scraper](http://github.com/mdlayher/unifi) — now author recommends a docker; I'm more a fan of running my stuff on a real machine.
 So I opted for a plain normal install on the box.